cmg189/linked_list/README.md

 ## Description <a name="desc"></a>

+A linked list is a data structure that holds a collection of data elements refered to as nodes.
+Nodes in a linked list reference their neighbooring node by a pointer.
+A linked list's memory is allociated dynamically during run time, as opposed to an array who's memory is typically allociated during compilation.

+There are two main types of linked lists

+1. Single linked list: Each node has a reference to the next node in the list, but not the previous node.

+2. Double linked list: Each node has a reference to both the next node, and the previous node, in the list.

 ## Program Output <a name="output"></a>

 ## Compile and Execute <a name="exe"></a>

+- Windows
+  To compile run the command: `g++ main.cpp headers.cpp -o list`

+  To execute run the command: `list.exe`

+- Linux / Mac
+  To compile run the command: `g++ main.cpp headers.cpp -o list`

+  To execute run the command: `./list`

 ## Function Headers <a name="func"></a>